CMMC Phase One started November 10! Here's everything you need to know.

 In the “CUI overlay” included in the supplemental material to NIST SP 800-171 revision 3, NIST indicates that SR-12 is satisfied by the NIST SP 800-53 control MP-6:

-While this seems like a convenient decision I predict that it will cause significant confusion in the world of CMMC assessments due to ORC controls being required but allegedly satisfied by distinctly different controls (however closely related they may be).
+While this seems like a convenient decision, I predict that it will cause significant confusion in the world of CMMC assessments due to ORCs being required, but allegedly satisfied, by distinctly different controls (however closely related they may be).
 Stay tuned.

 I don’t think defense contractors will be required to implement (and have that implementation assessed by CMMC) for 2 – 3 years.
 My current ballpark estimate: sometime between the second half of 2026 and the first half of 2027.

-Additionally, the CMMC proposed rule specifies that defense contractors will be assessed against the requirements in NIST SP 800-171 revision 2.
+Additionally, the CMMC rule specifies that defense contractors will be assessed against the requirements in NIST SP 800-171 rev 2.

 Picture of Jacob Horne